Post

 Operating Systems

-After trying out Linux, I haven’t found a reason to go back to daily driving Windows, since I play some Anti-cheat games, I might want to dual boot, but still I just find Linux to be more exciting to use than Windows (and that’s saying as an early Windows 11 user/defender).
+After trying out Linux, I haven’t found a reason to go back to daily driving Windows, since I play some Anti-cheat games, I might want to dual-boot, but still I just find Linux to be more exciting to use than Windows (and that’s saying as an early Windows 11 user/defender).

-I honestly don’t really care much about which Linux Distros to use, as most distros I would use are all either Debian/Ubuntu-based or Arch-based, though I still tend to prefer the 2 main desktop enviorment Gnome & KDE Plasma for daily drive use, which between the two I prefer? honestly depends on what computer I’m installing it on (usually simple Gnome on Laptops & Customizable KDE Plasma on Desktop).
+I honestly don’t really care much about which Linux Distros to use, as most distros I would use are all either Debian/Ubuntu-based or Arch-based, though I still tend to prefer the 2 main desktop environment Gnome & KDE Plasma for daily drive use, which between the two I prefer?
+Honestly depends on what computer I’m installing it on (usually simple Gnome on Laptops & Customizable KDE Plasma on Desktop).

-Sadly as a musician, I have become accustomed to Garageband/Logic and I haven’t found a good alternative for it yet, because of this I still feel like I need MacOS around, I genuinely thought of getting myself another Mac only because of this 🥲.
+Sadly as a musician, I have become accustomed to GarageBand/Logic and I haven’t found a good alternative for it yet, because of this I still feel like I need macOS around, I genuinely thought of getting myself another Mac only because of this 🥲.

 Package Managers